courtois-neuromod/engineering_doc/game_controller/readme.md

 <img src="img/silicone_membrane.jpg" alt="Silicone membrane" width="600"/>

 Test assembly of shutter, membrane and switch body by inserting the shutter by inserting the shutter blade into the empty centre part of rubber dome, then into gap at the top of switch body.
-The shutter blade should completely occult the guide hole for the fiber optic when button is pressed, but leave it free when in upward position.
+The shutter blade should completely occult the guide hole for the fiber optic when button is *, but leave it free when in upward position.
 The distance between the bottom of the shutter cap and the top of switch body will determine the stroke length of the key.
 The smaller this distance, the more responsive the controls will be.
 The shutter should move freely up and down.

  Since the rubber domes recuperated from computer keyboards will very likely vary in dimensions, it might be necessary to modify shutter cap and shutter blade dimensions.
 The file [Shutter_Assembly_Param.f3d](CAD/f3d/Shutter_Assembly_Param.f3d) contains these two parts in Autodesk Fusion 360 format.
 The design is parametric to facilitate modifications.
-To edit the parts, open the file in Fusion 360, go to Modify, then select change parameters and expand User Parameters.
-Changing the value of parameter Shutter_Cap_Shaft_Length will allow to adjust the stroke length, while changing Shutter_Blade_L will allow ensuring correct shutter operation
+To edit the parts, open the file in **Fusion 360**, go to Modify, then select change parameters and expand User Parameters.
+Changing the value of parameter *Shutter_Cap_Shaft_Length* will allow to adjust the stroke length, while changing *Shutter_Blade_L will allow ensuring correct shutter operation

  <img src="img/f3d_screenshot.png" alt="Parameters edit in Fusion 360" width="600">